paper10233/CSL/README.md

 # CSL
-We will add complete codes of CSL in the future.
+We will add complete and brief codes of CSL in the future.
 # Installation
 Install dependencies.
 We use python 3.7 and pytorch >= 1.7.0